 What Features Should I Look For?

 Horse fly masks are available with or without ears covers.
-It is important to note that some horses require ear protection to prevent ear injuries or infection….but, there are some horses that just will NOT tolerate something restricting their ears.
+It is important to note that some horses require ear protection to prevent ear injuries or infection, but there are some horses that just will not tolerate something restricting their ears.

 An extended nose is ideal for protecting your horse’s sensitive nose against nuisance flies.
 This feature is also a lifesaver for those horses with pink noses that sunburn easily.

 The addition of fringe on the nose on a fly mask/bonnet can be very beneficial.
-As your horse moves, so does the fringe… acting like a hand swatting the flies away.
+As your horse moves, so does the fringe, acting like a hand swatting the flies away.

 Horse fly masks have become increasingly popular over the last couple of years due to their ease of use.
 Lycra, a fabric known for its elasticity, fits a wider range of heads.
-Another huge benefit is that since these masks are Velcro-free, they tend to be a more comfortable mask to wear.
+Another huge benefit is that since these masks are Velcro-free, they tend to be more comfortable to wear.
 Most horses that won’t wear a traditional mask will wear a Lycra mask.

 Some horses show resistance to fly masks and constantly try to get them off because they cannot stand having the mesh rub on their eyes.
 It is important to add that some sensitive eyes cannot tolerate this rubbing.
 Canopy style masks are made with sewn-in stays that help to keep the masks up and off of the horse’s face even if they rub on something.

-How Will I Know It Fits Correctly?
+How Will I Know the Fly Mask Fits Correctly?

 Just because you can get the mask on your horse’s head, doesn’t mean that it properly fits.
 A mask that is too small can cause rubs and a mask that is too big will have no chance of staying on your horse during turnout.